Symmetries of excitons: Computational details

 All ground-state DFT calculations were performed using the {\tt Quantum ESPRESSO} code~\cite{Giannozzi2017Oct}.
 We employed the LDA~\cite{PhysRev.136.B864} and PBE functionals~\cite{PhysRevLett.77.3865} with optimized norm-conserving Vanderbilt pseudopotentials from {\tt PseudoDojo}~\cite{PhysRevB.88.085117,vanSetten2018May} in all calculations.
 To obtain the equilibrium structure, we relaxed the systems with convergence thresholds of $10^{-5}$~Ry for the total energy and $10^{-5}$~Ry/Bohr for the forces.
 For 2D materials, to avoid spurious effects due to out-of-plane periodicity, we set the vacuum separation to at least 16~{\AA} and employed a Coulomb cutoff in all {\it ab initio} calculations~\cite{PhysRevB.96.075448}.
 The input parameters used for different systems in the DFT calculations are listed in Table~\ref{tab:dft_paramenters}.

-To obtain the phonon frequencies, eigenvectors, and deformation potentials, we performed density-functional perturbation theory (DFPT) calculations using the {\tt Quantum ESPRESSO} package.
+To obtain the phonon frequencies, eigenvectors, and the \replytoreferee{operators $\partial^{\lambda}_{\mathbf{q}} V(\mathbf{r})$}, we performed density-functional perturbation theory (DFPT) calculations using the {\tt Quantum ESPRESSO} package.
 We used the {\tt LetzElPhC} code~\cite{Nalabothula2025May} to compute the electron–phonon matrix elements.

 Excitonic energies and wavefunctions were obtained from GW-BSE calculations using the {\tt Yambo} code~\cite{Marini2009Aug,Sangalli2019May}.
 For the GW step, we employed the plasmon-pole approximation~\cite{PhysRevLett.62.1169} to model the frequency-dependent dielectric function.
 Convergence with respect to the number of bands and $k$-points was accelerated using the {\tt G-terminator}~\cite{PhysRevB.78.085125} and, for 2D materials, the {\tt RIM-W} technique~\cite{Guandalini2023}.
 In all BSE calculations at $\mathbf{Q}\!=\!0$, we excluded the long-range part of the kernel, i.e., the $\mathbf{G}\!=\!0$ term of the exchange interaction~\cite{RevModPhys.74.601}.
 Table~\ref{tab:gw_bse_paramenters} summarizes the parameters used in the GW-BSE calculations.